amdelamar/parser/README.md

 Done.
 ```

 It might take a few minutes.
-BUt now the table is ready to be queried.
+But now the table is ready to be queried.
 Below are two examples.

 ### Example 1